Ibkodus116/Basic_DAO/README.md

   exit();
   })
 ```
-the main function that's exported is simply the function returned from the function call of `Reach.App()`, this is where our app logic will live. the other codes I will be writing will live within this function.
+the main function that's exported is simply the function returned from the function call of `Reach.App()`, this is where the whole logic of our app will live. the other codes I will be writing will live within this function.

 Now let's define the interface for responsibilities that are particular to each participant: